rocwang/micado-code-challenge/README.md

-# The Solution to the code challenge from Micado
+# The Solution to the Code Challenge from Micado

-Tested on macOS `10.15.7` and `11.2.1` with:

-- Docker Desktop for Mac `3.1.0` containing:
-  - Docker engine `20.10.2`
-  - Docker compose `1.27.4`

-## How to Run the Sollution
+## How to Run the Solution

 1. Install [`docker`][docker] and [`docker-compose`][compose].
 For Mac and
    Windows, you can install Docker Desktop.